-(Note: I describe the Atari 400 in a YouTube video (now in HD!))
+(Note: Click on the images for larger views.
+I describe the Atari 400 in a YouTube video (now in HD!))

 In 1977 Atari was flying high with its 2600 game console, a (way distant) forerunner of the Playstations and Xboxes of today.
 However the rise of the personal computer, as flagged by the Commodore Pet, TRS-80 Model 1 and the Apple II, didn't go unnoticed by the company.
 Atari recognised, rightly, that while these gadgets in the home could be useful for balancing chequebooks, keeping recipes or perhaps writing the odd letter (assuming you could afford a printer back then), one of the big uses was going to be computer games.
 As they were masters of the computer game business, a cunning plan was devised; Why not build two related computers?
 One could take on the Apple II, but also plug and play cool cartridge games (the Atari 800).
 The other, a cheaper model, could be marketed as a games machine but could also masquerade as a real computer (with a kid-proof keyboard) if needs be (the Atari 400).

-It was a brilliant move, and at the end of 1978 both units were released into an enthusiastic marketplace.
+It was a brilliant move, and in 1979 both units were released into an enthusiastic marketplace.
 Atari was up and running as a personal computer company!
 In New Zealand these machines are RARE, although they were sold here in the early 1980s.
 They are iconic early home computers.